platformsh/platformsh-docs/src/golive/steps/tls.md

 > `openTLS rsa -in private.key -out private.rsa.key`

-### Adding a custom certificate through the web interface
+### Adding a custom certificate through the management console

-You can add a custom certificate via the Platform.sh [Web Interface](/administration/web.md).
-In the web interface for the project go to [Settings](/administration/web/configure-project.md) and click Certificates on the left hand side.
+You can add a custom certificate via the Platform.sh [management console](/administration/web.md).
+In the console for the project go to [Settings](/administration/web/configure-project.md) and click Certificates on the left hand side.
 You can add a certificate with the ‘Add’ button at the top of the page.
 You can then add your private key, public key certificate and optional certificate chain.

 ![Console configuration for TLS](/images/settings_certificates.png)